 As tuition rises, more students are forced to make difficult financial decisions that prevent them from graduating.
 In the United States, the average student loan debt stands at $26,000, and only a third of students who graduate have debt under $20,000.

 Almost every recent college graduate will agree: there’s no fair way to pay for college.
 Students take on more debt than they can handle just to get the education they need, then they are expected to pay for it on top of living expenses.
-And on top of that, the cost of school is rising faster than most people’s salaries.

 See, the price of a university.
 In the US, it’s a big deal.
 The average student will spend the better part of a decade paying off the hefty amount they’ve loaned to their school.
 If they don’t, they’ll still live with repaying the student loans until the day they die.
 Well, that’s the case with the majority of students.
 Those who don’t get a job right after graduating will live a life of debt, like a collection of debtors.